KingCoderGithub/my-resume/README.md

-To get started, take a look at src/app/page.tsx.
+To take a look at my reume website - visit https://kingcodergithub.github.io/my-resume/